apiraino/apiraino.github.io/content/2020-04-15-install-matrix.md

 gist_id = "892fa8003a241a1d70d7642b63a0a5e6"
 +++

 In my (impossible) mission to manage my digital life without relying on third-party SaaS, another important step is a chat system.
-Can my usecase be accomodated with something else than Slack?
+Can my usecase be accommodated with something else than Slack?
 Let's quickly overview the options for self-hosting, then what I've installed and how does it look like.

 Briefly, the options and how I feel about them as of March 2020:
 - [matrix.org](https://matrix.org): I saw a [CCC talk](https://media.ccc.de/v/35c3-9400-matrix_the_current_status_and_year_to_date) and made a note to try it.
 I was attracted by the global federation idea behind it.
 Connect your instance with other instances and bridge with third-party systems.